10XGenomics/enclone/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`PATH=$PATH:~/where/you/cloned/enclone/target/release/enclone`.
 See also [this helpful post on StackExchange](https://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path).

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Compilation takes 8-10 minutes on a 2017 MacBook Pro with a dual-core i7 and 5-7 minutes on a similar Linux machine.

 4. Copy the directory `enclone/test/inputs` to somewhere you can point to, or just leave it where it is.
 These are test data you can play with; you can also supply your own output from a Cell Ranger immune profiling run (so long as there is an `all_contig_annotations.json` output).